iranroman/procedural_step_recog/README.md

     ```
     example: `bash scripts/extract_frames.sh /home/user/data/video /home/user/data/frame/rgb`

     `Note: You have to run this script twice.
 One to extract the frames (setting extract="true" inside the script) and the second to squash the files (setting extract="false" inside the script).
 In the first time, run inside a singularity that has ffmpeg installed.
-In the second one, do not use a singularity. squash commands are not visuble in a singularity environment (we do not know why).`
+In the second one, do not use a singularity. squash commands are not visible in a singularity environment (we do not know why).`

 2. **Augment** video frames